 End of May – October

-The total climbing season is between mid-June and late October.
-Sometimes, climbing season starts from mid-May, but this depends on last winter’s snow accumulation.
-Best climbing weeks are early July and early September.
-Mid-July to late August is also a good period, however may be too warm and high possibility of afternoon thunderstorms.
+The climbing season runs between mid-June and late October.
+Sometimes, the climbing season can start even in mid-May, but this depends on the snow accumulation from winter months.
+The best time to climb Mount Olympus is beginning of July and beginning of September.
+Mid-July to late August is also a good period, however it may become too warm and the possibility of afternoon thunderstorms increases.

 Descend from 2.918m to 2.650m = – 268m